Henry Sidgwick: Biography

 Besides his lecturing and literary labours, Sidgwick took an active part in the business of the university and in many forms of social and philanthropic work.
 He was a member of the General Board of Studies from its foundation in 1882 to 1899; he was also a member of the Council of the Senate of the Indian Civil Service Board and the Local Examinations and Lectures Syndicate and chairman of the Special Board for Moral Science.
 While at Cambridge Sidgwick taught a young Bertrand Russell.

 A 2004 biography of Sidgwick by Bart Schultz sought to establish that Sidgwick was a lifelong homosexual, but it is unknown whether he ever consummated his inclinations.
 According to the biographer, Sidgwick struggled internally throughout his life with issues of hypocrisy and openness in connection with his own forbidden desires.

 He was one of the founders and first president of the Society for Psychical Research, and was a member of the Metaphysical Society.

 He also promoted the higher education of women.
 He helped to start the higher local examinations for women, and the lectures held at Cambridge in preparation for these.
 It was at his suggestion and with his help that Anne Clough opened a house of residence for students, which developed into Newnham College, Cambridge.
 When, in 1880, the North Hall was added, Sidgwick lived there for two years.
 His wife became principal of the college after Clough's death in 1892, and they lived there for the rest of his life.
 During this whole period, Sidgwick took the deepest interest in the welfare of the college.
-In politics, he was a liberal, and became a Liberal Unionist (a party that later effectively merged with the Conservative party) in 1886.
+In politics, he was a liberal and became a Liberal Unionist (a party that later effectively merged with the Conservative party) in 1886.

-In 1892 Sidgwick was the president of the second international congress for experimental psychology and delivered the opening address.
+In 1892 Sidgwick was the president of the second International Congress of Experimental Psychology and delivered the opening address.
 From the first twelve such international congresses, the International Union of Psychological Science eventually emerged.